Bowl Championship Series: 1998–2003

-Before the 1999–2000 season, five more computer rankings were added to the system: Claire Sharpe, Richard Dunkel, Kenneth Massey, Herman Matthews/Scripps Howard, and David Rothman.
+Before the 1999–2000 season, five more computer rankings were added to the system: Richard Billingsley, Richard Dunkel, Kenneth Massey, Herman Matthews/Scripps Howard, and David Rothman.
 The lowest ranking was dropped and the remainder averaged.

 Beginning in 2001, The Peter Wolfe and Wes Colley/Atlanta Journal-Constitution computer rankings were used in place of the NYT and Dunkel rankings.
 The change was made because the BCS wanted computer rankings that did not depend heavily on margin of victory.
 The highest and lowest rankings were discarded, and the remainder averaged.
 A team's poll average, computer average, strength of schedule points, and losses were added to create a subtotal.

 Also in 2001, a quality win component was added.
 If a team beat a team which was in the top 15 in the BCS standings, a range of 1.5 to .1 points was subtracted from their total.
 Beating the No. 1 ranked team resulted in a subtraction of 1.5-point, beating the No. 2 team resulted in a deduction of 1.4 points, and so on.
 Beating the No. 15 ranked team would have resulted in a deduction of .1 points.
 A team would only be awarded for a quality win once if it beat a Top 10 team more than once (such as in the regular season and a conference championship game), and quality wins were determined using a team's current subtotal, not the ranking when the game was played.
 The subtotal ranks were used to determine quality win deductions to create a team's final score.

 The BCS continued to purge ranking systems which included margin of victory, causing the removal of the Matthews and Rothman ratings before the 2002 season.
 Sagarin provided a BCS-specific formula that did not include margin of victory, and The New York Times index returned in a form without margin of victory considerations.
 In addition, a new computer ranking, the Wesley Colley Matrix, was added.
 The lowest ranking was dropped and the remaining six averaged.
 Also in 2002, the quality win component was modified such that the deduction for beating the No. 1 team in the BCS would be 1.0, declining by 0.1 increments until beating the 10th ranked team at 0.1.
 Teams on probation were not included in the BCS standings, but quality win points were given to teams who beat teams on probation as if they were ranked accordingly in the BCS.